Yari-Carelli/Company-Website/README.md

 #

-## Existing Bugs
+## Fixed Bugs

+- Overlapsing issue causing horizontal scroll on small screen sizes

-The existing errors shown in the screenshot below resulted when passing through the official W3C HTML Validator. <br>
+- The errors shown in the screenshot below resulted when passing through the official W3C HTML Validator. <br>
 An attempt to solve the errors consisted in changing the aforementioned `span` element into a `div` element, however the same error was returned when passing through the Validator again. <br>
 Therefore, the errors have been purposely ignored as they do not affect code functionality.